-Marks Technical control (accuracy) Expression and interpretation Instrumental/vocal 8 Instrumental/vocal 8 3 Convincing Limited ability to demonstrate onstrate Limited ability to demonstrate 2 Clear technical control, with technical control, with minimal accuracy of nitch expression and interpretation, expression and interpretation, 1 Just rhythm, intonation) and rhythm, tempo and fluency. style and minimal attention to style and attention to detail. fluency.
+Marks Technical control (accuracy) Expression and interpretation Instrumental/vocal D Instrumental/vocal 8 3 Convincing Limited ability to demonstrate Limited ability to demonstrate Limited ability to demonstrate Limited ability to demonstrate 2 Clear technical control, with technical control, with expression and interpretation, expression and interpretation, 1 Just rhythm, intonation) and rhythm, tempo and fluency. style and minimal attention to style and attention to detail. fluency.
 At the bottom of this band, detail.
 Arrangement of selected tracks At the bottom of this band, the basic outline of the music Minimal sensitivity towards demonstrates minimal the basic outline of the music will be barely appreciable to the expressive and sensitivity towards the will be barely appreciable to the listener. interpretative demands of the expressive and interpretative the listener. music, becoming more demands of the music, pronounced towards the lower becoming more pronounced becoming more pronounced end of the mark band, towards the lower end of the resulting in a performance mark band, resulting in a which has virtually no sense performance which has virtually of character. no sense of character.
-0 No work submitted or worthy of credii credit.
+0 No work submitted or worthy of credit credit.